titan-data/titan-server/DEVELOPING.md

     that has S3 web server configured.
 These tests will eventually be moved into the corresponding remote repositories.
   * `kubernetes` - Runs tests dependent on kubernetes.
 Must have a working, supported kubernetes cluster as the default cluster.

+If you want to run all of the endtoend tests, note that `go test` by default runs different packages in paralell.
+You will need to explicitly use `go test -p 1`, such as `go test -p 1 ./test/...`

 These tests do generate coverage reports, but test coverage is not yet rigorously integrated into the development process.